jmerz826/js-arcade/README.md

 Hop into the JavaScript Arcade!
 All games are original, and created by yours truly.
 If your score for a particular game beats any of the current top 5 scores, you get to put your name on the board!

 ## The Games
+### Reaction Speed Game

+#### How to Play
+- As it sounds, the Reaction Speed Game will test your reaction speed
+- Upon starting the game, each round will consist of a button appearing shortly; you must click this button as quickly as possible
+- The game consists of 5 rounds.

+### Prime Numbers Game
+#### How to Play
+- The Prime Numbers Game will get progressively more challenging as the game goes on.
+- Each round, you will be given an **inclusive** range of numbers
+- You must enter how many prime numbers fall within the displayed range (Example.
+Range: 3-5, answer: 2).
+- You have ten seconds to submit a guess each round

 ## Technicals
 ### Frontend